dankmeme01/qunet/Protocol.md

 If compression is enabled, the **Compression** extension is included right after the qunet header byte.
 Structure:
 * Uncompressed size (`u32`) - size of the uncompressed payload, does not include any headers.

 After the header, application data follows.
 If compression is enabled, the payload is first compressed and only then passed to the transport protocol.
+No headers are compressed.

 # Transport Protocols